Sportsbook Promos

 If you are unfamiliar with any of these sportsbooks, check out our sportsbook reviews for each of them to learn more.

-What Are Point Spread Bets?
+What Is Point Spread Betting?

+So, what is point spread betting?
 The point spread is a wagering option where the favorite is handicapped by a specific number of points.
+This is the type of betting market that you most often hear about with football and basketball games.

+Let’s use the NFL to make an example of point spread betting.
 At a sportsbook like BetOnline, the point spread for a game between the Browns and Patriots might look like this:

 - Las Vegas Raiders +13.5 (-110)